 We live on a farm which allows me to give her a radial fence and let her run, but when we have company over, I needed a way to contain her because she still has puppy-tendencies, and though she’s making great strides with training, we aren’t totally there yet.

-I came up with a simple solution which wouldn’t take up any of my yard and keep our fur-princess happy when she must be contained.
+I came up with a simple solution that wouldn’t take up any of my yard and keep our fur-princess happy when she must be contained.

 Here’s how I turned the area under my porch into a safe dog kennel for my dog in a couple of hours:

 This gives the fence a place to sit level on the ground.
 You should also use the earth to tuck in around the fencing to discourage your pup from trying to dig out.

 The space underneath our back deck is already mulched, which made it easier for us to dig the trench with a garden hoe.

 However, if your ground is hard you may wish to consider using a mattock.
 Dig the line where you want the fence to line up under your porch.